GEOG 871

 • Description of project role and duties: text information of each team member’s assigned work on the project.
 Be as complete as possible--citing roles associated with the deliverables shown in Table 2 of RFP.
 Make sure you describe all duties and responsibilities to complete all project work and carry out ongoing management and communication activities.

-You should include a Cover Page with prominent title and all necessary information identifying the course, assignment, author, and date.
+You should include a Cover Page with a prominent title and all necessary information identifying the course, assignment, author, and date.
 The main title of the document should be "CONTRACTOR PROJECT TEAM".
 The Cover Page should also reference "City of Metropolis" and the full project name.
 At the bottom of the Cover Page (right side is best), include the course name and number, assignment number, your name, and date.

 NOTE: Include a made-up name for your company.
 Remember that your company has already been selected by the City.
-The contractor team information does not need to include qualifications or marketing information for your team--just a clear description of role and duties in the project for each team members.
+The contractor team information does not need to include qualifications or marketing information for your team--just a clear description of role and duties in the project for each team member.

 There is no single ideal size for the project team.
 The number of people on the team and their mix of skills and roles needs to be adequate to carry out all work on the project in a reasonable period of time.
 As a general rule, it is best to keep the team as small as possible, as long as it has enough people with management and technical skills and clearly defined roles to perform the work.
 For a project like this, a team size of about 6 to 10 people is appropriate.
 Some team members may have multiple roles.